johannessen/perl-twitter-id/README.md

 This Perl module allows reading the date from a "Snowflake" Twitter ID.

 Twitter IDs from before the introduction of Snowflake in late 2010 are currently unsupported.

-If you'd like to contribute, please open a new issue.
+Since Twitter has decided to disallow anonymous access on 30 June 2023, I have no further use for this module and development has ceased.
+If you'd like to take over, I'd be happy to accept your request for transfer of [PAUSE](https://pause.perl.org/) primary permission.

 Installation